 These are a similar concept, but are flat, wide sheets of latex, often used for physiotherapy, yoga and Pilates.

-Tubes can cost as little as a few dollars, while a kit with several tubes in a range of resistance levels, a door attachment and ankle cuff can be found for around $30.
-Another kind of kit has several tubes and detachable handles – use one or more tubes at a time to alter resistance.
-Or, get a couple of tubes with different levels of resistance.
+Bands and tubes can cost as little as a few dollars each, while a kit with several tubes in a range of resistance levels, plus accessories such as door attachment, handles and ankle cuff, can be found for around $30.

-If you're just beginning strength training, you could start with dumbbells (from $30 for a 20kg set) and buy a barbell later.
-You need different weights for different exercises, so it's worth looking for collars that allow an easy change of plates: lever locks and spin-lock collars (where the collar screws on from the end of the bar) are recommended.
+If you're just beginning strength training, you could start with dumbbells (from $30 for a 20kg set) and buy a barbell (from $40, including weights) later.

 Are free weights for you?